TimsTime/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference.md

 ## ASR rules supported operating systems

 The following table lists the supported operating systems for rules that are currently released to general availability.
-The rules are listed alphabetical order in this table.
+The rules are listed in alphabetical order in this table.

 > [!NOTE]
 >